Nancy Pelosi Says Republican Opposition To Vote-By-Mail Is Because They’re ‘Afraid To Vote’

 As reported by The Hill, Raffensperger claimed that his office would be investigating the cause of Georgia’s bungled primary to ensure that similar issues don’t resurface for the November election.
 According to CNN, election officials have placed blame for the chaos on inexperienced election workers and coronavirus-related issues.

 President Donald Trump has continued to attack vote-by-mail efforts and claimed that such a process leaves open room for voter fraud.
 Such claims have received pushback by many, including Fox News’ Chris Wallace, who said that there is no extensive history of voter fraud.

-Nevertheless, the battle around the process continues, with Democrats — including Pelosi — pushing for mail voting expansion and Republicans reportedly investing money into opposing such efforts.
+Nevertheless, the battle around the process continues, with Democrats — including Pelosi — pushing for mail voting expansion, and Republicans reportedly investing money into opposing such efforts.